housecurve/housecurve.github.io/README.md

 * Compare measurements to target curves
 * Power, phase and group delay plots
 * Average and history display modes
-* Overlays to compare past measurements
+* Save measurements for comparison
 * Automatic measurement validation
 * Measurement undo
 * Use with built-in or external microphones